 Staged improvements to energy standards within building regulations have resulted in emissions from buildings built to current standards being, on aggregate, around 75% lower than those of buildings built to standards in force in 1990.
-A further review of energy standards will commence in 2018 and will investigate a number of measures that offer the potential for further abatement from new homes and where work is undertaken in existing homes.
+A further review of energy standards will commence in 2018 and will investigate a number of measures that offer the potential for further abatement from new buildings and where work is undertaken in existing buildings.

 2) The Assessment of Energy Performance of Non-domestic Buildings (Scotland) Regulations 2016 now requires assessment and improvement in the energy performance and emissions of larger non-domestic buildings (those over 1,000m²).

 Initially, an option to defer improvement where reporting on annual operational energy use is available to building owners.
 Improvement delivered under these regulations will be monitored to inform early review of both the scope and level of improvement sought from existing buildings with the intention to review from 2018 leading to amended regulations in 2020.

 3) We will work with our partners, including the UK Government, local authorities and utility providers to determine the best approach to heat decarbonisation for buildings currently heated by natural gas.

 The gas transmission network is reserved (regardless of the gas transported through those pipes) and the UK Government is considering solutions to long term heat decarbonisation post 2030.
 This will involve gathering evidence and analysis to fill key knowledge gaps in the options available, such as the future of the gas grid, electrification of heat and district heating, and the significant impacts on infrastructure that any one or a mix of these options would require.
 Policy decisions are not expected to be made by the UK Government until the next parliament, i.e. from 2022.
 We will look to put forward a more detailed proposal on how we will realise this potential in subsequent climate change plans as our understanding of the best approach develops.